FrankSays/Linked-List-C-/README.md

 # Linked-List-C-

-Header file for templatized singly and doubly linked lists
+Header file for templatized singly and doubly linked lists written in C++.